awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-user.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SshPublicKeys`  <a name="cfn-transfer-user-sshpublickeys"></a>
-Contains the public key portion of the Secure Shell \(SSH\) keys stored for the described user\.
+Specifies the public key portion of the Secure Shell \(SSH\) keys stored for the described user\.
 *Required*: No
 *Type*: List of [SshPublicKey](aws-properties-transfer-user-sshpublickey.md)
 *Maximum*: `5`